andreasthoelke/dotvim/notes/inline-values-repl.md

+# Caching asyc repl
+Will need this for performance reasons
+- the temp file I create e.g. /Users/at/Documents/ML/spacy1/replSrc_t1.py
+  - should not contain the e1_ .. test lines
+  - should not contain the print eval at the end
+- this allows to dr / reload the file in ipython but not run the (costly) test evals
+- these will be run as interactive repl evals these lines still remain / are maintained in the source file so they get lsp. but these vars can get overwritten in the repl session.

 # Inline Values Repl (IVR)
 - evaluate code in source file context
   - using the main compiler and inject a print(ed) expression